Buffalo Bayou Park

 Flood Control, Terry Hershey, and George Bush

 Flood control issues during the 1950’s included rechanneling some parts of the bayou between Shepherd Drive and downtown, eliminating bends and widening and flattening parts of its course.
 Native vegetation, long a beautiful hallmark of the bayou, was largely eliminated.
 Grass was planted on the redesigned banks.
-By the mid-1960’s, a plan by the Army Corps of Engineers to straighten the bayou west of Shepherd Drive to the West Belt, strip it of vegetation, and line it with concrete, which had already been done to many miles of Brays Bayou, became the impetus for the creation of the Bayou Preservation Association, with Terry Hershey as its president.
+By the mid-1960’s, a plan by the Army Corps of Engineers to straighten the bayou west of Shepherd Drive to the West Belt, strip it of vegetation, and line it with concrete, which had already been done to many miles of Brays Bayou, became the impetus for the creation of the Bayou Preservation Association.
 That stretch of the bayou was in a largely natural state and highly prized for its beauty.
 It was lined with expensive homes in River Oaks and the Memorial and Tanglewood neighborhoods.
 Pressure from then-U.S. Representative George Bush and the Secretary of the Interior, Stewart Udall, caused the project to be cancelled.
 This successful attempt at conservation of natural beauty emboldened local park activists, with the result that there are several active local groups today, and Harris County has named a bayou-hugging park after Terry Hershey.

 However, nothing could stop the juggernaut of freeway construction from altering the bayou parkway.
 Beginning in the mid-1950’s, Interstate 45 construction invaded land intended for the bayou parkway.
 Support columns for the freeway were built next to, or in some cases in, the course of the bayou, and entrance and exit ramps ate up large stretches of land.
 Sam Houston Park and the Civic Center were cut off from Buffalo Bayou Park.